openspending-archive/openspendingjs/README.md

 This compiles all source files and their requirements (yes we add all libraries, watch out for conflicts) into two files in *dist/*:

-* openspendingjs-<version>.js (where version is openspendingjs version number)
+* <version>/openspending.js (where version is openspendingjs version number)
-* openspendingjs-<version>.min.js (minified version of the above file)
+* <version>/openspending.min.js (minified version of the above file)

 The version number in package.json should of course be update for new releases.

-The build process does the same for all css stylesheets.
+The build process does the same for all css stylesheets (creates openspending.css and openspending.min.css) and copies all svg files into a subfolder of <version> called icons.

+The files are placed in a build folder.

+To build a release you can runt:

+    grunt release

+This cleans (removes) the build folder after creating both a tgz and a zip file for the version containing the built files.

 ### Don't Have Such a Recent Node.js Version?